eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/j-wallet-to-wallet-interactions.md

 > Rationale: This is to prevent large-scale abuse of the wallet to wallet functionality by another legal entity than a natural person to relying on it.

 ##### Requirement 13
-A Holder Wallet Unit SHALL not persistently store the content of a received presentation.
-The Holder Wallet Unit SHOULD minimize the time the received presentation is stored in memory.
+A Verifier Wallet Unit SHALL not persistently store the content of a received presentation.
+The Verifier Wallet Unit SHOULD minimize the time the received presentation is stored in memory.

 > Rationale: This requirements ensures that the Holder obtains similar privacy guarantees to what they would have achieved by showing a physical card to another natural person.
 I.e., if no explicit actions are taken to store the (such as the Verifier taking a photo of the attributes), then the presentation is only ephemeral.